 Pathologists’ Assistant MS Program

-The intensive full-time, two-year Pathologists’ Assistant program prepares you for an in-demand career based primarily in the lab.
+The intensive full-time, two-year Pathologists’ Assistant master's program prepares you for an in-demand career based primarily in the lab.

-The Pathologists’ Assistant (PathA) program is the first of its kind in New York and was designed to meet the great demand for pathologists’ assistants over the coming decades.
+The Pathologists’ Assistant (PathA) Master of Science program is the first of its kind in New York and was designed to meet the great demand for pathologists’ assistants over the coming decades.
 Hospitals and healthcare facilities need PathAs right now, and this program provides a valuable pipeline of highly trained professionals for these institutions.

 As a pathologists’ assistant, you will support the work of pathologists and pathology departments.
 A pathologist is a medical doctor who examines body tissues and fluids, conducts lab tests, and works with other medical professionals to address patient health.
 As a pathologists’ assistant, you will play an important role in the healthcare community and work under the supervision of a pathologist to dissect and examine specimens.
 Our program will train you to assist with surgical pathology, forensic pathology, and more.